monkphin/Colour-Forge/README.md

 # **Colour Forge**

-A paint catalogue and recipe book for miniature painters
+A paint library and painting recipe book for miniature painters.

 [The deployed website can be found here](https://colourforge.co.uk)